 We head out to visit Disney’s Contemporary Resort and the iconic Chef Mickey’s restaurant that’s located on the fourth floor Grand Canyon Concourse.
-Whether there’s something in the water, a fear of Donald Duck’s imminent retribution, or it’s simply Disney’s unyielding marketing machine, every child that enters this world wants to eat here.
+Whether there’s something in the water, a fear of Donald Duck’s imminent retribution, or it’s simply Disney’s unyielding marketing machine, every child who enters this world wants to eat here.
 That power transcends price, food quality, logistics, and by all other accounts, logic.
-After all, a family of four eating dinner at Chef Mickey’s will pay $215.39 with tax/tip for a buffet that is almost universally panned on pricing and food quality.
+After all, a family of four eating dinner at Chef Mickey’s will pay about $217.45 with tax/tip for a buffet that is almost universally panned on pricing and food quality.

-In case you don’t want to trudge any further on what I’m sure will end up being a 2,500 word treatise on peel-and-eat shrimp quality, I will break it down for you right off the bat: Chef Mickey’s is expensive and the food is edible at best, but you are paying a premium for all of the fun and joy that the experience offers.
+In case you don’t want to trudge any further on what I’m sure will end up being a 2,500 word treatise on shrimp quality, I will break it down for you right off the bat: Chef Mickey’s is expensive and the food is edible, at best, but you are paying a premium for all of the fun and joy that the experience offers.
 The wonder of walking up to the massive A-frame building with the monorail running through it.
 The smell of green clove and aloe wafting over you as you feel the power of the air-conditioning long before the sliding glass doors open.
 The excitement of entering the lobby and riding up the escalator towards Mickey’s kitchen.
 The fun of waving up to the guests riding on the monorail to Magic Kingdom just like you’ve waved down at those heading to breakfast so many times before.
 They say that you can’t put a price on happiness, but I think that we can all agree that Disney manages to do a good job of doing exactly that.

 It is probably inevitable that you will balk at the check when it arrives, but the pictures taken, memories created, hugs shared, and autographs collected will (hopefully) far outlast the payments on that second mortgage.
 And if you want to rationalize it further, you might consider just how (un)important food quality is once the meal is over.
 We have all probably enjoyed fantastic food and service with the happy memories that go along with it.
 But Goofy was probably not involved.
 And you will probably enjoy Chef Mickey’s and everything that it offers even though fantastic food and service probably won’t be involved.